ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-services.md

 # Lab: Create Authentication Services

-Before we get too far in to authentication, we need to do some data modeling and define some services that will allow us to abstract out some very specific tasks.
+Before we get too far in to authentication, we need to do some data modeling and define some services that will allow us to abstract out some fundamental tasks.
 In this lab you will learn how to:

 - Create Services
 - Use the Capacitor Storage API